obaidurrehmankhan/obaidurrehmankhan/README.md

 ---

 ## 💡 My Mantra
-> *“Don’t just follow the path — shape your own.
+> *“Don’t just follow the path — shape your own, you are born with unique capabilities.
 > Strength lies in resilience, creativity, and the courage to build what doesn’t exist yet.”*

 ---